answerrocket/answerrocket-python-client/readme.md

 # test that the config is valid
 arc.can_connect()

-# get a json resource file. when running in an AnswerRocket instance, this call with fetch a customized version of the resource if one has been created
+# Gets a json resource file.
+When running in an AnswerRocket instance, this call will fetch a customized version of the resource if one has been created.
 some_json_resource = arc.config.get_json_artifact('path/to/my/file.json')
 ```